-Kauai may be one of Hawaii's smallest islands, but it's home to some of its best food and restaurants.
+Kauai is Hawaii's least populated island, but it's home to some of its best food and restaurants.
 Known as the "Garden Island", it's the least developed of the islands and still has plenty of agriculture—taro, coffee, sugar, exotic fruits, as well as beef cattle and pig are all raised here.
 While there's superb fine dining to be relished in Kauai, the real pleasure lies in exploring down-home roadside food and sampling the wares of small artisanal producers which continue to thrive here.

 Savor Sunrise Papaya and Other Fresh Produce